stolostron/multicluster-observability-addon/demo/demoScript.md

 # Demo: Multicluster Observability AddOn
+@Douglas: run the introduction

-Welcome to the demo of multicluster-observability-addon (MCOA)!
-MCOA is an addon for the Open Cluster Management ecosystem which RedHat has a distribution of known as RedHat Advanced Cluster Management (a.k.a ACM) which supports architectures where a fleet of clusters are controlled by a single hub cluster.
+Welcome to the demo of multicluster-observability-addon (aka MCOA).
+The MCOA is an addon for the Open Cluster Management project.
+Red Hat has its own distribution of this project, called Red Hat Advanced Cluster Management (aka ACM), which supports architectures where a fleet of clusters is controlled by a single hub cluster.

-The goal of MCOA is to configure a fleet of spoke clusters to collect and forward observability signals to a configurable set of stores.
-MCOA achieves this by leveraging APIs and Operators already present in the single OCP cluster user-story.
+The goal of the MCOA is to configure a fleet of spoke clusters to collect and forward observability signals to a configurable set of stores.
+It achieves this by leveraging APIs and Operators already present in the OpenShift Platform clusters.

-In this demo, we will leverage MCOA to collect and send:
+In this demo, we will leverage the MCOA to collect and send:

-- Metrics to the hub cluster using Prometheus Agent;
+- Metrics to the hub cluster using Prometheus Agent.
-- Logs to cloudwatch and to an instance of Loki running on the hub cluster using the `ClusterLogForwarder`;
+- Logs to cloudwatch and to an instance of Loki running on the hub cluster using the `ClusterLogForwarder`.
-- Traces to an instance of OTEL Collector running on the hub cluster using the `OpenTelemetryCollector`;
+- Traces to an instance of OTEL Collector running on the hub cluster using the `OpenTelemetryCollector`.

-**Disclaimer**: for this demo we have already pre-provisioned both the hub and spoke clusters, we have already connected the two and we have already deployed some configuration for the stores.
-However, all the steps we just mentioned are also described in the README that exists on the demo fodler on the project repo.
+**Disclaimer**: for this demo we have already pre-provisioned both the hub and spoke clusters, connected them, and deployed some configuration for the stores.
+However, all the steps we just mentioned are also described in the README that exists on the demo folder of this project.

 ## 1. Install multicluster-observability-addon
+@Douglas: explain the installation of the addon.

 First, we are going to install the addon-manager on the hub cluster.
 The process of installing the manager on the hub cluster is quite simple.
 We just have to run: